AnthonyCost/RollBound/README.md

 > - ### Campaigns
 > - - Create campaigns and add them to your library!

-### Characters
+> - ### Characters
-- Create characters from a variety of different races, classes, backgrounds, and alignments to choose from!
+> - - Create characters from a variety of different races, classes, backgrounds, and alignments to choose from!

+> - ### AWS S3 Image uploading
+> - - Upload images from your local machine and have them render and display on Rollbound as your profile picture, character portrait, or campaign cover image!

 ## Coming Soon

-### Characters able to join and leave campaigns
+> - ### Characters able to join and leave campaigns
-- Right now the database is set up for it, currently working on implementing this on the front end in a seamless manner and to the same standard as the last two big features.
+> - - Right now the database is set up for it, currently working on implementing this on the front end in a seamless manner and to the same standard as the last two big features.

-### Character Items and Inventory
+> - ### Character Items and Inventory

-### Roll Character Stats
+> - ### Roll Character Stats

-### Mobile Friendly
+> - ### Mobile Friendly

 ## Technologies Used

+> -  Front End: JavaScript, React, Redux, React-Icons
+> -  Back End: Flask, SQLAlchemy, Postgresql, Python
+> -  Other Programs: Adobe Fresco, AWS S3, Adobe Photshop